VernierST/GDXLib/README.md

 ## Troubleshooting

 - In order to enable a specific sensor, you must know the sensor number.
 A list of sensor numbers can be found at [TIL 16315](https://www.vernier.com/til/16315)
-- Double check that the Go Direct name and serial number are entered properly in the open() function.
+- Double-check that the Go Direct name and serial number are entered properly in the open() function.
+It must be the order code, a space, the serial number (e.g., "GDX-HD 151000C1")
 - Turn on the Go Direct device after the Upload has finished and after opening the Serial Monitor (if the program prints to the Serial Monitor).
-This order of operations can help prevent any unintended connections with the device, such as occurs when the Arduino's sketch to be overwritten is trying to connect.
+This order of operations can help insure a proper connection.
 - Note that when you power on the Go Direct device a red Bluetooth LED will begin flashing.
-Once the Arduino pairs with the Go Direct device this LED will turn to green.
+Once the Arduino pairs with the Go Direct device this LED will turn to flashing green.
-- Disconnect and then reconnect the Arduino's USB cable.
-This helps to reset the Arduino Bluetooth.
+- If there is trouble pairing, try disconnecting, then reconnecting, the Arduino's USB cable.
+This may help to reset the Arduino Bluetooth.
 - It can always be a helpful troubleshooting step to confirm that you can collect data with your Go Direct device running Vernier's [Graphical Analysis App](https://www.vernier.com/downloads/graphical-analysis/)
 - Make sure the battery power of the Go Direct device is good.
-This can be checked in Graphical Analysis
+This can be checked in Graphical Analysis.
+- If you are using the Serial Monitor and it says that no device is connected (even when your Arduino is properly connected), try closing and then re-opening the Serial Monitor.
+- The `read()` function has a 5 second timeout
-- If you cannot make a Bluetooth connection to the Go Direct device, try running the example found in Examples >> ArduinoBLE >> Central >> Scan.
-The ArduinoBLE library is used in the GDXLib library to make the Bluetooth connection.
-Running this example may help determine if the ArduinoBLE library is working properly with your Arduino board.
+- There is a generic Bluetooth scan example for Arduino that uses the ArduinoBLE library.
+The example is not specific to connecting to Go Direct sensors, but it might be good troubleshooting.
+The example is found in Examples >> ArduinoBLE >> Central >> Scan.
 - Make sure your board's firmware and the ArduinoBLE library is up to date.
 - If you are an educator, contact us at: support@vernier.com
 - Post an issue in GitHub